 App.
 Status: Not Granted No User Record

-If you create a user within the application, you will first need to navigate to that application and set up the user in accordance with the system requirements.
-(This will remove the "No User Record" indicator.)
+If you create a user within the application, you will first need to navigate to that application and set up the user by system requirements.
+Doing so removes the "No User Record" indicator.
 Once complete, you can open the Manage User Access page and begin to manage the user's system accessibility.

 The Manage User Access page will indicate that the user does not yet have an account (noted by "No Account" within the Account Status category) and that the user does not yet have access to the application (noted by "Not Granted").